Use this guide to help you craft the perfect resume and finally land your dream job.

 Hard skills and soft skills to include (or not include)

 First thing's first: When it comes to determining what skills to include on your resume, it's important to understand the difference between hard and soft skills.
-Hard skills are your more technical skills; they're applied skills you've learned, and they're more easily measured.
+Hard skills are the more technical skills listed on a resume; they're applied skills you've learned, and they're more easily measured.
 A few general examples of hard skills include machine operation, computer programming, and accounting.

 It's important to include both hard and soft skills on your resume.
 The best way to start brainstorming your skills is to simply brain-dump: grab a piece of paper and start making a list.
 Think about the skills you've had since you were a child, the skills you've acquired in school and through training, the skills you've used to succeed at your job, and the skills needed to excel in your industry.